Malcolm X: A Life of Reinvention: Criticism

 Linwood X Cathcart, a former Nation of Islam minister, started a $50 million lawsuit against Marable's estate, Columbia University, and Viking Press, as a result of Marable's suggestions that Cathcart was involved in Malcolm X's murder.
 In the book Marable misspelled his name "Linward".

+In March 2012, John Andrew Morrow, Ph.D. writing for the University of Virginia's The Journal of Pan African Studies published The Second Assassination of Malcolm X: A Critical Review of Manning Marable's Biography.
+Morrow found that "Marable's case against Malcolm is based more on fantasy than on fact." and that Marable had failed "to follow the most fundamental of academic standards" and that Marable had circumvented the peer-review process.

 Ilyasah and Malaak Shabazz, daughters of Malcolm X, criticized the book's contention that there was possible infidelity and strain in the marriage between Malcolm X and Betty Shabazz.
 Ilyasah said that the marriage "was definitely faithful and devoted because my father was a man of impeccable integrity, and I think that most people, if they're not clear on anything, they're clear that he was moral and ethical and had impeccable character."
 In response to such criticisms, Boyce Watkins wrote in The Tennessee Tribune that "the fact that a person is your greatest hero does not mean they cannot be critiqued".
 Regarding the criticism from Malcolm X's daughters, Watkins wrote that their response "is natural, given that every little girl in America wants to believe that her daddy can do no wrong."